UBC-MDS/DSCI_522_group27/README.md

 For this project, we are interested in predicting subjective wine quality scores, as scored by wine reviewers, based on a set of physicochemical features of the wine.

-We will work with the wine quality data set created by Dr. P. Cortez,
-A. Cerdeira, F. Almeida, T. Matos and J. Reis.
-It was sourced from the UCI Machine Learning Repository, and you can find it [here](https://archive.ics.uci.edu/ml/datasets/wine+quality).
+We will work with the wine quality data set created by Dr. P. Cortez, Dr. A. Cerdeira, Dr. F. Almeida, Dr. T. Matos and Dr. J. Reis.
+It was sourced from the UCI Machine Learning Repository (Cortez et al., 2009), and you can find it [here](https://archive.ics.uci.edu/ml/datasets/wine+quality).
 This dataset has two primary groups: white wine data and red wine data.
 We have chosen to analyse the white wine data since this data has many more observations than the red wine data observations.